jlevy/og-equity-compensation/README.md

   This number starts at an essentially arbitrary value (such as 10 million) when the company is created, and thereafter will increase as new shares are added (issued) and granted to people in exchange for money or services.
-  Outstanding shares may increase or decrease for other reasons, too (such as stock splits and share buybacks, which we won’t get into here).
+  Outstanding shares may increase or decrease for other reasons too (such as stock splits and share buybacks, which we won’t get into here).
   There is a lot of nuance and complexity in all this, because each part is defined by piles and piles of legal documents.